amitnovick/RirePE/Packet/TCP_API_DOCUMENTATION.md

 ## Overview

-The Packet DLL provides a TCP server API that broadcasts game packet data to connected TCP clients in real-time.
-This allows remote monitoring and analysis of network packets intercepted from the game process.
+The Packet DLL provides a **bidirectional TCP server API** that enables real-time communication between the injected DLL and remote TCP clients (e.g., Python scripts).
+The server broadcasts intercepted game packets to clients and can receive responses for packet filtering in blocking mode.

-**Server Location**: Runs within the injected DLL (Packet.dll) in the game process **Protocol**: TCP with custom framing
-**Default Port**: 9999 (configurable via `config.ini`)
-**Connection Model**: Single client at a time (new connections replace existing ones)
+**Server Location**: Runs within the injected DLL (Packet.dll) in the game process **Protocol**: TCP with custom framing (bidirectional) **Default Port**: 9999 (configurable via `config.ini`) **Connection Model**: Single client at a time (new connections replace existing ones) **Communication**: Bidirectional - DLL ⇄ TCP Client

 ---